utsav0/daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

 We check if the searchId is set and if so, we query the database on this ref.
 We get the actual value by using the `once` function if we get it.
 We use this one because it doesn't change for now.

-Then we use the same way to write the stylesheet to this iframe.
+Then we use the same way to write the stylesheet for this iframe.

 This will give us the following result.